 0.2 Opening remarks by the Chairperson

 Shri B. Venkatraman, Chairperson, MTD-21 welcomed the members of the Committee to the 31st TC Meeting of Non-Destructive Testing Sectional Committee, MTD 21.
 During his address he informed that he has been associated with this committee for over two decades, this had been one of the most active committees where we have contributed nationally and professionally and this entity pays a very crucial role.
 As has been emphasized by HMTD, All the points were very much valid.
 He emphasized on greater participation of members in terms of time devoted to complete the documents on time.
-He this field of non-destructive testing within the country, He that our standard will have a greater say and if we internationally harmonize, the acceptability also become larger, so in all these cases delivery of the standards within the time frame is very much important.
+He highlighted that this field of non-destructive testing plays a catalytic role in practically all industrial and societal sectors.
+With a rapid growth in practically all industrial and infrastructural projects such as oil and gas, aerospace, energy, etc within the country, the role of NDE to ensure the safety, reliability and fitness for purpose is bound to increase exponentially.
+He pointed out that our standard will have a greater say and if we internationally harmonize, the acceptability also become larger, so in all these cases delivery of the standards within the time frame is very much important.
 He requested all the committee members / panel members to put their best effort to ensure that we do not have much back logs, give adequate opinion at the same time so that the standards can be taken forward.
-He appreciated that it is a very good initiative the part of BIS to link up with important educational institutions in the country.
-He emphasized that apart from IITs and NITs, there are good private institutions in the country and he requested to link up with such institutions as well because the amount of time that they devote is also very important.
+He appreciated that it is a very good initiative on the part of BIS to link up with important educational institutions in the country.
+He emphasized that apart from IITs and NITs, there are other good private institutions in the country and he requested to link up with such institutions as well because the amount of time that they devote is also very important.
 Also we need members who are passionate and who can also devote time, so it is a very welcome move.
-With the help of inputs from these members, the Standards can be rolled out faster.
+With the help of inputs from these members, he felt that the Standards can be rolled out faster.
 With these words he requested member secretary to proceed further with agenda points.

 Item1 CONFIRMATION OFTHE MINUTES OF THE LAST MEETING